sirixdb/sirixdb.github.io/transactional-cursor-api.md

   }
 }
 ```
 The resource is built with text node-compression disabled and so-called DeweyIDs enabled.
-DeweyIDs are a form of hierarchical node labels for instance used by an XQuery processor to determine quick document-order (preorder).
+DeweyIDs are a form of hierarchical node labels for instance used by an XQuery processor to quickly determine document-order (which node comes first during a preorder traversal).

-We specify the differential versioning approach, that SirixDB is going to use to version data-pages.
+In the above example, we show how you can specify a versioning approach that SirixDB is going to use to version data-pages.
 Default is the sliding snapshot algorithm, which is the best option in most cases.
 However, we want to demonstrate the most commonly used builder options.

-The revisionsToRestore(int)-method is used in conjunction with the versioning approach.
-When specifying the differential- or incremental-versioning approach it denotes after how many revisions a new full-page snapshot should be serialized.
-In case we specify the sliding snapshot it is the windows-size.
-It has no effect when we use full-versioning.
+The `revisionsToRestore`-method is used in conjunction with the versioning approach.
+When you specify the differential or incremental versioning approach it denotes after how many revisions SirixDB serializes a new full-page snapshot.
+In case you specify the sliding snapshot, it is the windows-size.
+It has no effect when you use full-versioning.

-The method buildPathSummary(boolean) specifies if SirixDB should build and automatically keep a summary of all paths up-to-date.
-We omit other builder options here for brevity as specifying a byte handler pipeline, which is used to serialize/deserialize page-fragments.
+The method `buildPathSummary` specifies if SirixDB should build and automatically keep a summary of all paths up-to-date.
+We omit other builder options here for brevity as defining a byte handler pipeline, which is used to serialize/deserialize page-fragments.

 ### Create a JSON Database and Resource

-In order to import a single JSON file we almost use the same API:
+In order to import a single JSON file you can almost use the same API:

 ```java
 // JSON-file to import.